pytgaen/uv-pipx/docs/usable.md

-# Usable tools or Not
+# Usable apps or Not

 List of usable tools (same as pipx):